webbgroup/certified-aws-solutions-architect-associate/1-aws-fundamentals/rds.md

 - Backups are automatically enabled in RDS
 - AWS RDS provides automated backups:
-    - Daily fill backup of the database (during the maintenance window)
+    - Daily full backup of the database (during the maintenance window)
     - Transaction logs are backed-up by RDS every 5 minutes which provides the ability to do point in time restores
     - There is a 7 day retention for the backups which can be increased to 35 days
 - DB Snapshots: